TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 > any plain text document for the purposes of generating document information details and/or flow control.

 Defining an ERB template is extremely similar to our existing template.
-The difference is that we use an escape sequence tags which allow us to insert any variables, methods or ruby code we want to execute.
+The difference is that we use escape sequence tags which allow us to insert any variables, methods or ruby code we want to execute.

-ERB defines several different escape sequence tags that we can use, the most common are:
+ERB defines several different escape sequence tags that we can use.
+The most common are:

 ~~~ruby